Master's Program Admissions Tips and FAQ

 Tips

-1. Our Admissions committee meets very soon after the deadline.
+- Our Admissions committee meets very soon after the deadline.
 Please complete your application before the deadline and ensure that your letters of recommendation arrive by that date.
 Late applications will not be accepted.
 If any materials are missing from your application after the deadline, you will not receive full consideration.

-5. After an application is submitted, you can login to the application status portal at https://futureu.admissions.utah.edu/status to track letters of recommendations, submit additional transcripts and other materials, withdraw your application, and view your admissions decision.
+- After an application is submitted, you can login to the application status portal at https://futureu.admissions.utah.edu/status to track letters of recommendations, submit additional transcripts and other materials, withdraw your application, and view your admissions decision.
 If you need to update your application beyond these items, please contact the Office of Admissions at graduate@utah.edu or (801) 581-8761.

-6. Letters of recommendation are completed online and submitted directly into the Slate system.
+- Letters of recommendation are completed online and submitted directly into the Slate system.
 Before beginning your application, please confirm with your recommendation providers that they have access to e-mail and the Internet and will be able to complete the process online.
 If a recommendation provider is having trouble completing their recommendation, they should reach out to Slate technical support.

 FAQ

+The application fee is $55 for domestic students and $65 for international students.
 We are unable to waive the application fee under any circumstances.

-You may upload unofficial transcripts to the application system, and if you are accepted into the program you will be then be asked to have all official transcripts sent to the Office of Admissions as detailed here
+You may upload unofficial transcripts to the application system, and if you are accepted into the program you will be then be asked to have all official transcripts sent to the Office of Admissions as detailed here.

 The Statement of Purpose is an important part of your application.
 Take the time to write a great one, and make sure it is no more than two pages.
 Include information about your background, career goals, and research interests.
 Explain why you feel that our master's program would be a good fit for you and what you would like to contribute.